Everything You Ever Wanted To Know About Antioxidants

 For starters, there isn't just one "antioxidant."
 Antioxidant is a category of molecules encompassing hundreds of different vitamins, minerals, and other compounds, including vitamin C, vitamin E, glutathione, melatonin, CoQ10, alpha lipoic acid, and more.
 Some antioxidants are made by the body, but most are absorbed from the food we eat.
 According to Olivia Neely, RDN, L.D., "Antioxidants protect our cells from harmful free radicals and include dozens of food-based substances you may have heard of before, like beta-carotene, lycopene, and vitamin C. Food sources of antioxidants protect the body from damage done by things like a poor diet, taking medications, and even high amounts of stress."

 In more detail, antioxidants act as a defense system in the body against free radical damage and oxidative stress.
 Free radicals are reactive molecules that are formed as a by-product of normal chemical reactions in the body.
 Everything from pollution to some foods, and even breathing, generate the production of free radicals.
 Don't stop breathing, though—contrary to popular belief, some free radicals are OK and even beneficial.
-Free radicals support the heart in times of stress, play an important role in cell signaling, and can help the immune system fight off bacteria.
+Free radicals support the heart in times of stress, play an important role in cell signaling1, and can help the immune system2 fight off bacteria.

 It's when there are too many free radicals that it becomes a problem.
 Free radicals can damage cells, mess with DNA, and impair mitochondrial function.
 This is because they have an unpaired electron and they want to find it a pair—badly.
 Basically, electrons need to be all paired up in order for a molecule to be stable and happy.
 During normal chemical reactions and processes, free radicals have lost one of their electrons, making them highly reactive and unstable.
 In an attempt to pair off their lonely electron, free radicals try to steal one from our healthy cells, damaging the cell in the process.
-Over time, this damage, called oxidative stress, can degrade cells and leave them susceptible to cardiovascular disease, neurodegenerative disorders, and cancer.
+Over time, this damage, called oxidative stress, can degrade cells and leave them susceptible to cardiovascular disease3, neurodegenerative disorders, and cancer.

 Where to find antioxidants—and how to get the most out of them.

 The best way to boost your antioxidant system is by eating a healthy diet full of fruits, vegetables, and whole grains.
-Although animal products have a small amount of antioxidants, they are primarily found in plants.
-Particularly rich sources include green tea, blueberries, even spices like clove and cinnamon—and of course superfoods like acai, goji berries, and hemp seeds.
+Although animal products have a small amount of antioxidants, they are primarily found in plants8.
+Particularly rich sources include green tea, blueberries, even spices like clove and cinnamon8—and of course superfoods like acai, goji berries, and hemp seeds.
 You can't just load up on acai and call it a day, though.
 Remember, there are hundreds of different types of antioxidants, and they all have unique characteristics.
 Different antioxidants work in distinct ways and in different parts of the body.
-Some even work better together.
+Some even work better together9.
 For instance, vitamin C boosts vitamin E's ability to disarm free radicals.
 The goal is to consume a diverse diet full of plant-based foods to get a good variety of antioxidants every day.

 Some of our favorites antioxidant-rich foods are: